Our children's heart service (cardiology) deals with the diagnosis and treatment of all kinds of children's heart problems including:

 Our service is a rapidly developing field of medicine with an international reputation for treating heart problems in children.
 We care for around 6,000 patients each year.
 Our service:

 Our service is internationally recognised, with names like Donald Ross, Mike Tynan, and other famous children's heart doctors and surgeons connected to the department.

 The diagnosis of congenital heart disease is usually made by echocardiography (ultrasound of the heart).
 Our excellent facilities allow diagnosis to be made in the fetus, in preterm babies weighing 500 grams as well as in fully grown adolescents and adults.

 Our magnetic resonance imaging (MRI) scanners allow us to make detailed images and measurements of the heart's pumping chambers (ventricles), valves and the blood flow in the different vessels attached to the heart.

-The children's heart ward is based on Savannah Ward.
-It has 14 beds, including four cubicles for children with infections that may need isolation, or children who need special precautions.
+The children's heart ward is based on Sky Ward.
+It has 18 beds, including six cubicles for children with infections that may need isolation, or children who need special precautions.
 All beds have equipment to monitor the heart rhythm, oxygen levels and breathing.
 The ward is covered by one consultant on a weekly basis.

 We carry out between 480-520 surgeries on congenital heart disease each year.
 Find out more about children's heart surgery.

 We see about 400-450 patients in our catheter laboratory.
 Find out more about heart catheterisation.